A relative approach to opinion formation: Model dynamics

+An important notion in understanding long term phenomena -- such as consensus formation and polarization -- in the relative opinion model is the level of attentiveness of the population's agents, which we will discuss here.
 Recall that an agent $i$'s attentiveness $\sum_j a_{ij}$ reflects her total susceptibility towards the opinion of the entire population.
 An agent with relatively high attentiveness is influenced more by the population's opinion (including herself) than other agents are.
-From an interpretation perspective, attentiveness provides information on an agent's degree of (net) positive attention towards the opinion topic.
+From an interpretation perspective, attentiveness provides information about an agent's degree of (net) positive attention towards the opinion topic.
 Different groups may have a radically different attentiveness regarding specific issues; think of the difference between adolescents and elderly people in their concerns regarding the health consequences of {\sc covid}-19, or the difference between members of minority and majority groups in their concerns regarding the social impact of racial discrimination.

 Two examples are considered here to show how different levels of attentiveness typically result in polarization in the relative opinion model.
+As in the entire paper, we assume here that all agents have positive attentiveness.
 In the first example, consider a two agent population where the agents have no interaction with each other, and have different attentivenesses (e.g. $a_{11} > a_{22} > 0$ and $a_{12}=a_{21}=0$).
-At each time step, the opinion of the agent with the lower attentiveness depreciates relatively to the agent with the higher attentiveness.
-As time progresses, the opinion of the lower-attentiveness agent approaches $0$, and the opinion vector approaches $(0,1)^\top$, within the equivalence relation that we introduced above\footnote{Observing that the updating matrix is the diagonal matrix $A$ with entries $a_{11}$ and $a_{22}$ with eigenvectors $(1,0)^\top$ and $(0,1)^\top$, the result follows from Equation (\ref{standard_form}) in the appendix.}.
+At each time step, the opinion of the agent with the lower attentiveness depreciates relatively to the agent with the higher attentiveness by a factor $\frac{a_{22}}{a_{11}} < 1$.
+As time progresses, the opinion of the lower-attentiveness agent approaches $0$, and the relative opinion approaches the \textit{representative} opinion vector $(1,0)^\top$\footnote{Observing that the updating matrix is the diagonal matrix $A$ with entries $a_{11}$ and $a_{22}$ with eigenvectors $(1,0)^\top$ and $(0,1)^\top$, the result follows from Equation (\ref{standard_form}) in the appendix.}.
 This elementary example illustrates how a difference in attentiveness leads to a separation of opinions over time.
-One could say that it results in polarization, even in this situation in which the agents do not interact.
+One could say that it results in polarization, even in a situation in which the agents do not repel each other's opinion, in fact they do not interact at all!